 Protecting Your Home

-In addition to keeping any rodent or insect issues in check, be sure to close up any easy entryways for snakes.
-These may include:
+In addition to keeping any rodent or insect issues in check, be sure to close up any easy entryways for snakes, such as:

 • Broken gutters and drainage